Coronavirus: New York Creates 'Containment Area' Around Cluster In New Rochelle

 In Albany giving another update on #Coronavirus.
 WATCH: https://t.co/IDybwlF7JR— Andrew Cuomo (@NYGovCuomo) March 10, 2020

 A synagogue in the city has become the epicenter of an outbreak in Westchester County — which accounts for 108 of New York state's 173 coronavirus cases.
+Hundreds of people in the Young Israel congregation have already been under a voluntary quarantine order that was issued last week.
+The congregation's rabbi has confirmed that he is among those who have tested positive for the virus.

-As of Tuesday, that synagogue is also at the center of a circle that extends for a one-mile radius, marking the state's containment area.
+As of Tuesday, that synagogue is also at the center of a circle that extends for a 1-mile radius, marking the state's containment area.

-The governor is calling on the National Guard to help maintain the containment area.
+The governor is calling on the National Guard to help support the containment area.
 Cuomo said the troops will be deployed "to deliver food to homes, to help with the cleaning of public spaces."

+At a news conference and in a statement posted online, New Rochelle Mayor Noah Bramson stressed that the National Guard would play only a limited role, saying, "The Guard will not be engaged in military or policing functions."

+Bramson also said several public and private schools are in the containment area.

 To reduce contacts between the containment area and the outside world, a new coronavirus testing facility will also be placed inside the area in New Rochelle.

-"This is an evolving situation," New York Health Commissioner Howard Zucker said after Cuomo unveiled the plan.

-"We have moved from a containment strategy to more of a mitigation strategy," Zucker said.
+"This is an evolving situation," New York Health Commissioner Dr. Howard Zucker said.
+"We have moved from a containment strategy to more of a mitigation strategy."

+People will still be allowed to go in and out of the containment zone, Cuomo said.
+But any facilities that would bring large gatherings of people, such as schools and synagogues, will be closed.

+"This will be a period of disruption for the local community, I understand that.
+Local shop owners don't like the disruption; nobody does.
+Local politicians don't like the disruption.
+I get it," Cuomo said.
+He added, "This can't be a political decision.
+This is a public health decision."